rifkiam/tg-purplebox-technical/README.md

 Talentgrowth Purple Box Technical Test Repository, built with [Nest](https://github.com/nestjs/nest)

-It is also worth noting that it is recommended for you to install Node.js v18.x.x or later and [Yarn](https://yarnpkg.com/getting-started/install) to run this backend app.
+It is also worth noting that it is recommended for you to install Node.js v18.x.x or later and [Yarn](https://yarnpkg.com/getting-started/install) package manager to run this backend app.

 You can easily install Yarn by running the following command:
 ```bash